|

 were compared to the GRO in water concentrations reported by 83

-participating laboratories using gas chromatography.
+participating laboratories using a variety of gas chromatography methods.

 |